ChandanaKoppula/osmosys-learning/php/php-beginners.md

 #### M - MySQL
 - What's a database system?
-- What are some other web server software?
+- What are some other database software?

 #### P - PHP
 - Full form for PHP